|University Business Office

 If students arrive late by 10 or fewer days, their boarding fee will not decrease.
 The only exception, however, is lateness because of hospital confinement.
 If students are late because of seven-day or longer stays in the hospital, the university will consider adjusting the board fee.
 Contact Card Services, Student Success Center, Room 2300; (540) 568-6446 for additional information.

-Students who officially withdraw from the university by the deadline for the semester will be refunded all tuition and fee payments.
+Students who officially withdraw from the university by the deadline for the semester will be refunded all tuition and comprehensive fee payments.

-Students who officially withdraw from the university after the deadline for the semester will be responsible for full tuition and fee charges, unless their withdrawal is due to an illness certified by a physician or for unavoidable emergency or extenuating circumstances.
+Students who officially withdraw from the university after the deadline for the semester will be responsible for full tuition and comprehensive fee charges, unless their withdrawal is due to an illness certified by a physician or for unavoidable emergency or extenuating circumstances.
 Tuition reduction must be approved and recommended by the Office of the Dean of Students.